mikamboo/snap/README.md

 	│
 	└── server.js

-* App is running on localhost at: http//localhost:3000
+* Your app is running on localhost at: http//localhost:3000

 > Download [snap zip](https://github.com/mikamboo/snap/archive/master.zip) from github.